Halliwell F.C.: End of the club

 The club had basically wound up at the end of the 1891–92 season, but chairman Ebenezer Goulding - who also owned the tenancy for the ground - was able to put an XI together for the new year.
 This may have been an effort to clear debts - the club's financial state was such that other clubs played benefit matches to raise money for the club.
+An application to join the Lancashire Alliance was voted down.

 The club's last FA Cup campaign was in 1892–93, beating West Manchester in the preliminary qualifying round, helped considerably by West having a Lancashire League match on the same day, which took priority, and Halliwell squeezed past West's reserves 4–3.
 The club went to Stockport County for the first qualifying round, losing 4–0, but successfully protested about the state of the Stockport pitch.
 Halliwell lost the replayed tie 4–2 and, apart from hosting fund-raising efforts, the club seems not to have been active again.

 Goulding again announced a plan for a revival for the 1893–94 season, but nothing came of it.
 A junior club, Halliwell Rovers, eventually stepped up to represent the borough at senior level.

 There was an odd aftermath late in 1893, in which the members of the Halliwell Cricket Club successfully sued Goulding for £3 10/- in damages, caused by Goulding employing a labourer to damage the cricket pitch crease, apparently out of spite as the cricket club had defeated Goulding's attempt to give notice to quit, and had instead bought out the lease.